PurcellLab/MHCpLogics/README.md

 # MHCpLogics

-**MHCpLogics version 1.0 (May 2023)**
+**MHCpLogics version 1.0 (Sep 2023)**

 ***ABSTRACT***
-The major histocompatibility complex (MHC) encodes a range of immune response genes, including the human leukocyte antigens (HLAs) in humans; moelcules that bind peptide antigens and present them on the cell surface for T cell recognition.
-The repertoire of peptides presented by HLA molecules are termed immunopeptidomes.
-The highly-polymorphic nature of HLA confers allele-specific differences in the sequences of HLA-bound ligands designated as peptide-binding motifs.
-Individuals express up to six classical class I HLA allotypes, which likely present peptides displaying different sequence motifs, making the analysis of immunopeptidomic data challenging.
-There are few analytical tools to visualize and define allotype-specific contributions to these complex immunopeptidomes.
-Herein, we developed MHCpLogics an interactive machine learning-based tool for mining peptide-binding sequence motifs and visualization for immunopeptidome data across complex datasets.
-We showcased the functionalities of MHCpLogics by analyzing both in-house and published mono- and multi-allelic immunopeptidomics data.
+The major histocompatibility complex (MHC) encodes a range of immune response genes, including the human leukocyte antigens (HLAs) in humans.
+These molecules bind peptide antigens and present them on the cell surface for T cell recognition.
+The repertoires of peptides presented by HLA molecules are termed immunopeptidomes.
+The highly polymorphic nature of the genres that encode the HLA molecules confers allotype-specific differences in the sequences of bound ligands.
+Allotype-specific ligand preferences are often defined by peptide-binding motifs.
+Individuals express up to six classical class I HLA allotypes, which likely present peptides displaying different binding motifs.
+Such complex datasets make the deconvolution of immunopeptidomic data into allotype-specific contributions and further dissection of binding-specificities challenging.
+Herein, we developed MHCpLogics as an interactive machine learning-based tool for mining peptide-binding sequence motifs and visualization of immunopeptidome data across complex datasets.
+We showcase the functionalities of MHCpLogics by analyzing both in-house and published mono- and multi-allelic immunopeptidomics data.
 The visualization modalities of MHCpLogics allow users to inspect clustered sequences down to individual peptide components and to examine broader sequence patterns within multiple immunopeptidome data sets.
-MHCpLogics can deconvolute large mass spectrometry (MS)-based immunopeptidome data enabling the interrogation of clusters for the segregation of allotype-specific peptide sequence motifs, identification of sub-peptidome motifs, the exportation of clustered peptide sequence lists, and the allocation of HLA allotypes for untyped samples.
-The tool will be a valuable asset to the immunology community, facilitating rapid inspection of immunopeptidomes.
-MHCpLogics is a standalone application that is available via an installation executable code at: https://github.com/PurcellLab/MHCpLogics.
+MHCpLogics can deconvolute large immunopeptidome data sets enabling the interrogation of clusters for the segregation of allotype-specific peptide sequence motifs, identification of sub-peptidome motifs, and the exportation of clustered peptide sequence lists.
+The tool facilitates rapid inspection of immunopeptidomes as a resource for the immunology and vaccine communities.
+MHCpLogics is a standalone application available via an executable installation at: https://github.com/PurcellLab/MHCpLogics.

 ***Contact***